Competition and Complexity in Amphiphilic Polymer Morphology: Discussion

-We compare the analytical bifurcation diagram to results from numerical simulations of the FCH gradient flow, to simulations of a self-consistent mean-field density functional model for amphiphilic polymers, and to three sets of experimental studies of amphiphilic polymers.
-We find that the self-consistent mean-field density functional model proposed, \cite{fraaije2003model}, predicts a bifurcation sequence of radial bilayers, pearled bilayers, and filaments with end-cap defects in strong qualitative agreement with the FCH bifurcation structure, in particular the structure of the pearled spherical bilayers computed by both models are in excellent agreement.
-The experimental bifurcation analysis of Jain and Bates, \cite{jain2003origins}, was conducted at two polymer lengths, long polymers with $N_{\rm PB}=170$ and shorter ones with $N_{\rm PB}=45.$ We find strong qualitative agreement between the FCH bifurcation structure and the experimental results for the longer chains, with the FCH results suggesting that the development of complex morphology could be produced in a region in which bilayer pearling and filament fingering bifurcations lie in close proximity.
+We compared the analytical bifurcation diagram to results from numerical simulations of the FCH gradient flow, to simulations of a self-consistent mean-field density functional model for amphiphilic polymers, and to three sets of experimental studies of amphiphilic polymers.
+We find that the self-consistent mean-field density functional model proposed in \cite{fraaije2003model} predicts a bifurcation sequence of radial bilayers, pearled bilayers, and filaments with end-cap defects in strong qualitative agreement with the FCH bifurcation structure, in particular the structure of the pearled spherical bilayers computed by both models are in excellent agreement.
+The experimental bifurcation analysis of Jain and Bates, \cite{jain2003origins}, was conducted at two polymer lengths, long polymers with $N_{\rm PB}=170$ and shorter ones with $N_{\rm PB}=45.$ We find strong qualitative agreement between the FCH bifurcation structure and the experimental results for the longer chains, with the FCH results suggesting that the development of \emph{morphological complexity} could be produced in a region in which bilayer pearling and filament curve shortening bifurcations lie in close proximity, see section 4.4.2.
 The passage of the far-field chemical potential through these bifurcations engenders network morphologies with $Y$-junctions, end-caps, and stable pearled filaments.
-This complexity would be very hysteretic in that the morphologies produced by passage through these bifurcations would not be reversed by a returning of the state variables to the initial values.
+The analytical basis of the complexity suggests a mechanism for hysteresis: the passage through these sequences of bifurcations will not be readily reversed by a non-adiabatic return of the state variables.

-The FCH model with the parameter choices presented herein does not qualitatively reproduce all of the experimental results.
-Both the solvent quality bifurcation experiments of Dicher and Eisenberg, \cite{discher2002polymer} and the short polymer $N_{\rm PB}=45$ experiments of Jain and Bates do not show evidence of pearling bifurcations.
-Complex morphology is not exhibited, and Dicher and Eisenberg show that the morphology is remarkably reversible: hysteresis is not observed.
-However, the experimental bifurcation structure is well described by the FCH fingering stability curves.
-Nonetheless, fingering and pearling instabilities play an integral part of the amphiphilic polymer dynamics, as there are exploited by Szostak {\sl et al} to produce their ``primitive'' cell division pathway, in good correspondence to the FCH bifurcation structure.